BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/lti-filters.md

 ## Analysis of a Simple Filter

 Let $x[n]$ be an input signal, $y[n]$ the output signal of the filter and $f_s = \frac{1}{T}$ the sample rate.
-Let use start with a very *simple filter*:
+Let us start with a very *simple filter*:

 \begin{equation}
 y[n] = x[n] + x[n-1], \quad n = 0, 1, 2, \ldots